 As a busy mom, it is downright hard to sideline yourself from your everyday activities.
-The dishes pile up in the kitchet, the laundry piles up everywhere and things just aren’t getting done like they used to when you were on both feet.
+The dishes pile up in the kitchen, the laundry piles up everywhere, and things just aren’t getting done as they used to when you were on both feet.
 Not only that, but you have a whole bunch of time on your hands that you are not used to having available to you.
 You might enjoy it for a few days, but after that, you get downright bored.
 In order to stay sane on your best crutches, take advantage of the “time off” from your everyday life and do a few things for yourself for a change.
 Here are a few ideas to help keep your mind active while your body is at rest.

-Idea 1: Give Yourself a Makeover
+Idea 1: Give Yourself A Makeover

 You do not likely have time every month or even every year to pamper yourself.
 Take time during your recovery to experiment with your appearance.
 Give yourself a manicure and, if you can reach both feet, a pedicure as well.
 Use some of the products you have piled up in your bathroom that you never use and see how they look on you.
-You will feel better about yourself and you’ll kill an afternoon at the same time.
+You will feel better about yourself, and you’ll kill an afternoon at the same time.

-Idea 2: Catch up on Magazines and Books
+Idea 2: Catch Up On Magazines And Books

-Idea 3: Work on Christmas Cards
+Idea 3: Work On Christmas Cards

-Idea 4: Call Friends to Chat
+Idea 4: Call Friends To Chat

 When was the last time you had a few minutes to call a good friend and just talk about life?
 You likely are usually busy carting the kids to and from school and activities as well as keeping up with your own job, the house, and everything.
 Use your recovery on your crutches as a chance to catch up.